EvisionPRO/NewWholeness/README.md

 If user choose digital copy, than should have an option to download PDF file with the book.

 ## Motivation
-Oryginal website is builded on Wordpress http://wholenessispassible.com and I want to learn how to use Angular.js and Bootstrap instead CMS.
+Oryginal website is builded on Wordpress http://wholenessispassible.com and I want to learn how to use Angular.js and Bootstrap instead CMS and also add Javascript features.

 ## Screenshots